Wednesday, July 8 at 7:30 p.m. — Measure for Measure with the USJ Dance Ensemble at 7 p.m.

 Saturday, August 1 at 7:30 p.m. — Measure for Measure with a performance by New England Ballet Theatre at 7 p.m.

 Sunday, August 2 at 5:30 p.m. — A Midsummer Night's Dream with a “Professor Talk” at 5 p.m. with Kaitlin Mondello, Ph.D., who is an Assistant Professor of English at the University of Saint Joseph.
-There will also be a doll making activity for our audience members before the show.
+FAMILY DAY Activities: There will be a doll making activity for our audience members one hour before the show.
+The Yard Goats Mascots, Chompers and Chew Chew, will be at the Festival before the show.
+Remember that children 12 and under can attend the Festival for free.

 Every performance, you can also enjoy:

-The Art Museum at USJ will be open before every performance and during intermission for an air-conditioned view of their amazing art collection — from Georgia O'Keeffe, Sol LeWitt, and more.
+The Art Museum at USJ will be open before every performance and during intermission for an air-conditioned view of their amazing art collection — from a celebration of the country's 250th with Thomas Nast's American Icons: Miss Columbia and Uncle Sam to an exhibition of Romeo and Juliet etchings by the Hungarian artist Ádám Würtz.

 A collection of one-of-a-kind dolls dressed like characters from A Midsummer Night’s Dream and past posters from Chris Hyde at Cipher Creative Group will be on display in the USJ lobby during the entire running of the Festival.